Restaurant Brighton's guide to

-Providing ethically sourced, hand-roasted coffee, serving breakfast and lunch prepared by Matt Gillan.
-Serving from 7am – 5pm, Redroaster is the place to go for a sophisticated breakfast.
-There may be little choice when it comes to vegan options at Red Roaster, but what they do offer is damn good!
-Try the baked cauliflower, houmous, aubergine caviar, flat bread & hazelnut dressing.
+Providing ethically sourced, hand-roasted coffee, serving breakfast from 7am – 5pm, Redroaster is the place to go for a sophisticated breakfast.
+There may be little choice when it comes to vegan options at Redroaster, but what they do offer is damn good!
+Try the baked cauliflower, houmous, aubergine caviar, flatbread & hazelnut dressing.
 You’ll be looking forward to your next visit before you know it!

-Trading Post Coffee Roastery brings you the expertise of a 2nd generation Italian coffee roaster, delivered to you in a stylish setting in the centre of Brighton’s Lanes.
-They offer a fresh food menu which uses mainly organic and locally sourced ingredients, serving from 7am-7pm everyday.
-We like the sound of their Vegan Breakfast with beetroot houmous, avocado, roasted vine tomatoes, garlic flat mushroom, falafel, topped with spinach, pumpkin and chia seeds, is a healthy spin on a Full English.
+Trading Post Coffee Roastery brings you the expertise of a second-generation Italian coffee roaster, delivered to you in a stylish setting in the centre of Brighton’s Lanes.
+They offer a fresh food menu which uses mainly organic and locally sourced ingredients, serving from 7 am -7 pm every day.
+Their Vegan Breakfast with beetroot houmous, avocado, roasted vine tomatoes, garlic flat mushroom, falafel, topped with spinach, pumpkin and chia seeds, is a healthy spin on a Full English.

 From scrambled tofu on toast to a full English with black pudding and extra sausage, or perhaps pancakes are calling you?
 There’s so much to choose from at vegan cafe, The Green Kitchen, situated on Preston Road.
-With its 100% vegan menu, this is the place if you and your friends are looking for an animal free breakfast.
+With its 100% vegan menu, this is the place if you and your friends are looking for an animal-free breakfast.
 There are so many choices too, rather than the one option you get at most places!
-Photo credit: The Green Kitchen Facebook